50 Amazing Over-40 Bodies

 Zelnick does two-a-days four days a week, single workouts twice a week, and enjoys one day of rest.
 He also stays accountable with The Program, an exercise group he founded that combines cardio and strength training during its four 6 A.M. workouts a week.
 And if you’d like to look like Zelnick, you can!
 Simply pre-order a copy of his superb new book, Becoming Ageless: The Four Secrets to Looking and Feeling Younger Than Ever, by clicking right here.

 How does 51-year-old Halle Berry stay so fit?
 “I swear by the ketogenic diet.
-It’s just no sugar and no carbs,” Berry told People TV’s Mamarazzi, admitting she also does body weight workouts, yoga, and Pilates four or five days a week.
-And when you need more incentive to hit the gym, discover the 7 Things That Happen to Your Body When You Exercise!
+It’s just no sugar and no carbs,” Berry told People TV’s Mamarazzi, admitting she also does bodyweight workouts, yoga, and Pilates four or five days a week to maintain her great body.

 At 49, Terry Crews’ muscular physique puts Superman to shame.
 So, how does he do it?
 In addition to weight training, Crews credits running and intermittent fasting for his incredible fitness.
 “I run four miles a day, minimum,” he tells BodyBuilding.com.